 The quintile group shares express the share of total income going to each fifth of the population ordered according to the size of their incomes.
-In WIID4, these shares are expressed as percentages of total income.
-The first quintile group includes the poorest 20% of the population, while the fifth quintile includes the richest 20%.
+In the WIID, these shares are expressed as percentages of total income.
+The first quintile group includes the poorest 20 per cent of the population, while the fifth quintile includes the richest 20 per cent.
 Deciles divide the population into ten groups and percentiles into one hundred groups.